-The liability for claims payable and claims incurred but not reported represent the estimated amounts necessary to settle all outstanding claims incurred as of the balance sheet date.
+The liability for claims payable and claims incurred but not reported, included in claims payable on the statement of fiduciary net position, represent the estimated amounts necessary to settle all outstanding claims incurred as of the balance sheet date.
 The ARHCT and Retiree Medical Plan's reserve estimates are based primarily on historical development patterns adjusted for current trends that would modify past experience.
 Claims are reevaluated periodically to consider the effects of inflation, claims settlement trends, and other economic factors.
 The process of establishing loss reserves is subject to uncertainties that are normal, recurring, and inherent in the healthcare business.